 The O*NET system features hundreds of standardized descriptions for more than 1,000 occupations across the U.S. economy.
 O*NET’s hierarchical model defines occupations from major groups down to more granular positions, and includes additional attributes including job duties, skills, education requirements, salary, and more.

-The addition of this information allows users to segment our extensive database of job listings for specific occupations as defined by the Bureau of Labor Statistics’ Standard Occupational Classification (SOC) system.
+The addition of this information allows users to segment LinkUp’s extensive database of job listings for specific occupations as defined by the Bureau of Labor Statistics’ Standard Occupational Classification (SOC) system.

-Additionally, it increases the accuracy of our data, provides a useful occupational hierarchy, and also unlocks a plethora of new insights from our data such as:
+Additionally, it increases the accuracy of LinkUp’a data, provides a useful occupational hierarchy, and also unlocks a plethora of new insights from its data such as:

-An example of the value of the O*NET classification system to our database is the ability to identify occupational growth or decline by Metropolitan Statistical Areas (MSAs).
+An example of the value of the O*NET classification system to LinkUp’s database is the ability to identify occupational growth or decline by Metropolitan Statistical Areas (MSAs).